-On Windows machine, the installation process puts a shortcut to the telnet console on the Start Menu, All Programs group, Alphablox Analytics folder, instance name folder (typically AlphabloxAnalytics), Console.
+On Windows machine, the installation process puts a shortcut to the telnet console on the Start Menu, All Programs group, DB2 Alphablox folder, instance name folder (the default value is AlphabloxAnalytics), Console.

 Enter the console username and password to authenticate to the telnet console.